haml/haml-rails/README.md

   * Haml templates will be respected by the view template cache digestor

 Pretty fancy, eh?
 The modern world is just so amazing.

+### Older versions of Rails

+The current version of Haml-rails requires 4.0.1 or later.

+Haml-rails version 0.4 is the last version to support Rails 3.
+To use it, add this line to your Gemfile:

+    gem "haml-rails", "~> 0.4.0"

 ### Contributors